Zacatonal: Flora

 The predominant plant community is grassland, ranging from subalpine to alpine.

 Open forest of Hartweg's pine (Pinus hartwegii) and/or Montezuma pine (Pinus montezumae) marks the transition between the lower-elevation pine-oak forests and the subalpine grasslands at about 3500 meters elevation.
 Grassland dominated by Toluca fescue (Festuca tolucensis) and Toluca reedgrass (Calamagrostis tolucensis) grows as an understory among the pines, in open Juniperus monticola woodland, or as open grassland.
 Other grasses and forbs include Arenaria bryoides, Descurainia impatiens, Draba jorullensis, Lupinus montanus, Muhlenbergia pusilla, M. quadridentata, Oxalis sp., Pedicularis orizabae, Penstemon gentianoides, Poa annua, Potentilla staminea, Sicyos parviflorus, and Trisetum spicatum.
 At 3800 meters elevation Muhlenbergia quadridentata becomes the dominant grass, with Calamagrostis tolucensis dominant between 3800 and 4200 meters.

 The transition from subalpine to alpine grasslands occurs between 4200 and 4300 meters elevation.
-Alpine grasslands are dominated by the grasses Festuca livida and Arenaria bryoides.
-Other alpine zone plants include Festuca tolucensis and species of Carex, Cerastium, Cirsium, Draba, Eryngium, Gnaphalium, Lupinus, Luzula, Oxylobus, Phacelia, Plantago, Potentilla, Ranunculus, and Senecio, together with ferns, mosses, and lichens.
+Alpine grasslands are dominated by the grasses Festuca tolucensis and Arenaria bryoides.
+Other alpine zone plants include species of Carex, Cerastium, Cirsium, Draba, Eryngium, Gnaphalium, Lupinus, Luzula, Oxylobus, Phacelia, Plantago, Potentilla, Ranunculus, and Senecio, together with ferns, mosses, and lichens.

 The flora of the Zacatonal is distinct from both temperate North America's alpine grasslands and the alpine páramo of Central and South America, and includes many endemic species.